BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/read-connection-metadata.rst

   and will return the same results.

-* returns a message containing the metadata as a list of key-value pairs, in the same format as is used in HJB message headers.
+* returns a message containing the metadata as a list of key-value pairs, in the same format as is used to display HJB message headers.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html